Small Values of Indefinite Diagonal Quadratic Forms at Integer Points in at least five Variables: Fourier Analysis and Moment Estimates

 where $v_i,w_i \in \mathfrak{N}$ range over the interval of summation.
 This number can be bounded by

-with $N= 8 d^2 P^2 |q_j|^{-1}$.
-Here, as usual, $r(n)$ denotes the number of representations of a natural number $n \in \N$ as a sum of two squares As mentioned in Lemma 5 of \cite{birch-davenport:1958a}, the sum \eqref{eq:MomentEstimate:Proof2} is $\ll N \log N$.
-In fact, this can be proven by translating the equation \eqref{eq:MomentEstimate:Proof1} into a multiplicative problem and afterwards applying the Dirichlet hyperbola method. \end{proof}
+with $N= 8 d^2 P^2 \abs{q_j}^{-1}$.
+Here $r(n)$ denotes the number of representations of a natural number $n \in \N$ as a sum of two squares.
+As mentioned in Lemma 5 of \cite{birch-davenport:1958a}, the sum \eqref{eq:MomentEstimate:Proof2} is $\ll N \log N$.
+In fact, this can be proven by translating equation \eqref{eq:MomentEstimate:Proof1} into a multiplicative problem and afterwards applying the Dirichlet hyperbola method. \end{proof}

 \begin{remark} In the case $n \geq 10$ one might appeal to the Hardy-Littlewood asymptotic formula (see e.g.\ \cite{Nathanson:1996}, Theorem 5.7) and for $n \ge 6$ we could use the results in \cite{Choi-Kumchev-Osburn:2005} to drop the term $\log{N}$ as well, but this wouldn't have any effect on Theorem \ref{MainTheorem}.
 For completeness, we also note that the best known asymptotic formula for \eqref{eq:MomentEstimate:Proof2} can be found in \cite{Kuehleitner:1993}. \end{remark}